okx/dex-api-library/README.md

 });
 ```

-The complete implementation can be found in [Solana swap quote](./lib/solana/swap/solana-quote.ts).
+The complete implementation can be found in [solana-quote.ts](./lib/solana/swap/solana-quote.ts).

 ## Available Scripts